- 18.5–21.3 in

 Wood Ducks feed by dabbling or short, shallow dives.
 They are strong fliers and can reach speeds of 30 mph.
 Wood Ducks are not territorial, with the exception that a male may fight off other males that approach his mate too closely.
 Courting males swim before a female with wings and tail elevated, sometimes tilting the head backwards for a few seconds.
 Males may also perform ritualized drinking, preening, and shaking movements.
 Both members of a pair may preen each other.
 Egg-dumping, or "intraspecific brood parasitism" is common in Wood Ducks—females visit other Wood Duck cavities, lay eggs in them, and leave them to be raised by the other female.
 This may have been made more common by the abundance and conspicuousness of artificial nest boxes; in some areas it happens in more than half of all nests.
 Individual females typically lay 10-11 eggs per clutch, but some very full nests have been found containing 29 eggs, the result of egg-dumping.

-Wood Duck populations increased between 1966 and 2014, according to the North American Breeding Bird Survey.
+Wood Duck populations increased between 1966 and 2015 according to the North American Breeding Bird Survey.
 This is good news considering their dramatic declines in the late 19th century.
 Wood Ducks can be found throughout the year in the U.S., with some individuals breeding in Canada, and some wintering in Mexico.
-Wood Duck is not on the 2014 State of the Birds Watch List.
+Wood Duck rates an 8 out of 20 on the Continental Concern Score, and is not on the 2016 State of North America's Birds' Watch List.